2006 South Australian state election: Issues

 Law and order was another key issue, with Labor promising extra police.
 Tough drink and drug driving laws had also been introduced which included zero tolerance roadside testing for Tetrahydrocannabinol (THC) and Methamphetamine, and later MDMA.
 Labor introduced speed limit reduction legislation which took effect in March 2003 which saw non-arterial non-main roads and most Adelaide CBD roads reduce from 60 km/h to 50 km/h.
 The Liberals proposed to increase the speed limit back to 60 km/h for several roads, concentrated mainly around the Adelaide Park Lands.

 Allegations were made over the condition of the state's health system and the capacity to deal with mental health issues.
 Labor pledged to buy back Modbury Hospital located in the district of Florey, privatised under the Liberal government to alleviate the effect of the State Bank collapse.

 The need for homosexual law reform was acknowledged by both major parties, but progress had been delayed, causing disquiet among Labor members.
 In December 2006, the Domestic Partners bill was passed, providing greater recognition to same-sex relationships on a range of issues such as superannuation.
 The bill was initially supported by all parties after much negotiation, but in the end was voted against by members of Family First, as well as Liberal Terry Stephens.

 Electoral reform policies received little attention, as did the eventually shelved referendum proposal by the Rann government to abolish or reform the Legislative Council.
 WorkCover underfunded liability increases also received little attention, despite the fact that the liability had climbed from a disputed $67 to $85 million to $700 million since Labor came into government in 2002 due to a more generous compensation scheme.
 Labor also considered reforming the scheme, including cutting payments to injured workers.

 There were claims that federal industrial relations reform, WorkChoices, was an influential issue in the election.
 The Liberals announced 4,000 public service job cuts to fund their election promises.

 Polling

 Newspoll polling is conducted via random telephone number selection in city and country areas.
 Roy Morgan polling is conducted face-to-face Australia-wide.
-Sampling sizes consist of 500–1000 electors, Roy Morgan has a sampling tolerance (the Margin of error) of ±3.2 percent for a 40 to 60 percent rating in a sample size of 1000 electors, and ±4.5 for 500 electors.
+Sampling sizes consist of 500–1000 electors, Roy Morgan has a sampling tolerance (the Margin of error) of ±3.2 per cent for a 40 to 60 per cent rating in a sample size of 1000 electors, and ±4.5 for 500 electors.
 The sampling tolerance rate is lower for high and low percentages.